 Distance and E-Learning Instructional Modality Definitions Online Course Delivery: This term describes classes which are conducted completely online.
 It also is referred to as Asynchronous, because the participants and instructors in the class are separated by time and place.
 The class is conducted with online curriculum, discussions, and resources.

-ITV/Compressed Video Course Delivery: ITV (Interactive Television) and Compressed Video technologies are used to deliver course content to students located at sites and centers throughout the state.
+Compressed Video Course Delivery/ ITV: Compressed Video and ITV (Interactive Television) technologies are used to deliver course content to students located at sites and centers throughout the state.
 This is synchronous delivery and may include some web-based resources.
-ITV/Compressed Video Course Delivery - Equipment requirements may limit sites where students can access these courses.
+Compressed Video/ITV Course Delivery - Equipment requirements may limit sites where students can access these courses.

 Associate of Arts in General Studies with a concentration in: